itzsanjus/TextDiff-PDF/README.md

 4. **Prepare the Application:**

-   Ensure that the utils.py file with the necessary utility functions (compare_sentences and generate_pdf) is in the same directory as app.py.
+   Ensure that the utils.py file with the necessary utility functions is in the same directory as app.py.

 5. **Run the Application:**